Skip to main content

 Observation

-I noticed the challenge ships with its source code and the description mentioned strtol, which suggested reading the source carefully to find the exact code path where strtol's return value is used as an array index without validating the endptr.
+The challenge ships its source, and the description mentions strtol.
+So read the source for the exact path where strtol's return value becomes an array index without anyone checking the endptr.

 The source ships with the challenge.
 The read handler does something like entry_number = strtol(input, ...) and then has a branch: if entry_number == 0, print the flag. strtol returns 0 when the input has no leading digits, so any non-numeric input selects entry 0.
 But the read handler is only reachable after at least one entry has been created, so you must add a dummy entry first.